TN423/AlaskaChat/README.md

-# Simple Chat- A chat app built with Socket.IO
+# SimpleChat- A chat app built with Socket.IO

 This is a barebones chat application, built using boilerplate code from [Socket.IO](http://socket.io/get-started/chat/)